ed-kung/CSUN-Econ-310/index.md

 ## Course Materials

-**Textbook (Recommended but not required)**
+**Textbook (Optional)**

 <img src="assets/images/textbook.jpg" width="100">

-This course is primarily based on my own materials.
-However, *Intermediate Microeconomics and its Applications* by Nicholson and Snyder can serve as a helpful reference.
+This course is self contained based on my own materials.
+If you are interested in delving deeper into the subject matter, *Intermediate Microeconomics and its Applications* by Nicholson and Snyder can serve as a helpful reference.
+However, I won't be assigning any readings or problems from the textbook.

 **Calculator (Required)**